 Enoch: [10:21] That’s correct.

-[10:38] With Flipgrid that’s not its purpose.
-Its purpose is to capture individual reflections, but I want to use it also as an opportunity to encourage of a greater discussion, that we can then transfer into the classroom or to continue the conversation in another modality.
+[10:38] With Flipgrid, that’s not its purpose.
+Its purpose is to capture individual reflections, but I want to use it also as an opportunity to encourage greater discussion that we can then transfer into the classroom or to continue the conversation in another modality.

-Derek: [10:54] Just for clarity, you talked about using this, it suits your own students, what types of questions might you have them address?
+Derek: [10:54] Just for clarity, you talked about using this with your own students, what types of questions might you have them address?

 Derek: [11:09] Sounds like a great topic.

 Enoch: [11:11] I think so, yeah.
-We’re talking about, “OK, let’s just talk about digital engagement specifically in cultivating, and crafting online discussion, and what is active listening look like in that environment.
+We’re talking about, “OK, let’s just talk about digital engagement specifically in cultivating and crafting online discussions, and what is active listening look like in that environment?”
 I would put forth that question.